Experts of Tomorrow

 Read more Play videoVälkommen till Sveriges största innovationstävling för mellanstadieelever!
 Experts of Tomorrow Innovation Race arrangeras av Sigma Group.

-Read moreWe believe that smarter, more efficient, and cleaner technology is the key to a more earth-friendly future.
-But there’s a shortage of technical expertise, trained engineers and problem solvers, and the demand continues to grow.
-That’s why we want to start building the future team of experts and problem solvers.
-And inspire more young people to choose a technical education and become future experts.
+Listen hereWe believe that smarter, more efficient, and cleaner technology is the key to a more earth-friendly future.
+But we need more technical expertise and engineers.
+That’s why we’re so passionate about inspiring the young to choose a technical education and become experts of tomorrow.
 Because a better tomorrow, starts today.

 Read moreNils Bohlin is a Swedish engineer who invented the three-point car seatbelt while working at Volvo in the 1950s.
 The seatbelt, which began to be used in Volvo cars in 1959, has been praised and recognized as one of the inventions that has been most beneficial to the public.
 And it has saved hundreds of thousands of lives.